Jack Suwinski Preview, Player Props: Pirates vs. Cardinals

 Jack Suwinski At The Plate

-- Suwinski has driven in a run in 36 games this year (31.3%), including 12 games with more than one RBI (10.4%).
-He has also driven in three or more of his team's runs in five contests.
+- Suwinski has had an RBI in 36 games this year (31.0%), including 12 multi-RBI outings (10.3%).
+He has also driven home three or more of his team's runs in five contests.

-- He has scored a run in 41 games this season, with multiple runs eight times.
+- He has scored in 35.3% of his games this year, with more than one run scored in 6.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.